ccdschool/fsharpdaybyday/week01/day05/README.md

 You probably already envison a solution to this problem in your regular programming language.
 But how to do it in F#?

 To be frank, to solve the whole problem there is a puzzle piece missing.
-You haven't seen how to do iterations over a list of numbers.
+You haven't seen yet how to do iterations.

 Nevertheless you can tackle the core problem.
 That is: Translate a single number into its "FizzBuzz value".
 Here's a walking skeleton for a stripped down version of the program.